TheRandomLabs/RandomPatches/README.md

 fixes this issue, allowing players to use Riptide in cauldrons filled with water, fixing [MC-145311](https://bugs.mojang.com/browse/MC-145311).
 In addition, this fix allows players to receive the Conduit Power effect in cauldrons filled with water.

+It should be noted that the MC-145311 fix works client-side only.
+Please be mindful of server rules when using this feature.

 ### Fix player head stacking